staabm/phpstan-dba/docs/query-plan-analysis.md

 $config->analyzeQueryPlans(0);
 ```

-When running in environments in which only the database schema, but no data is available pass `$numberOfRowsNotRequiringIndex=0`:
+When running in environments in which only the database schema, but no data is available pass `QueryPlanAnalyzer::TABLES_WITHOUT_DATA`:

 ```php
 $config = new RuntimeConfiguration();